Phase Space Analysis and Thermodynamics of Interacting Umami Chaplygin gas in FRW Universe: Summary and concluding remarks

-For thermodynamical analysis standard(Eckart)theory of irreversible thermodynamics has been applied with apparent/event horizon as bounding horizon.
-In particular the flat universe is considered to be composed of two dark sectors- dark energy and dark matter.
-UCG has been chosen to play the role of dark energy while pressureless dust serves to dark matter.
-Generalized second law of Thermodynamics (GSLT) has been studied for both apparent and event horizon in two separate cases.
-The results have been summarized below \begin{description} \item[i]~ The EoS parameter $\gamma_d$ does not cross the phantom divide if the present value dark energy density $\rho_{0}$ lies in a interval given by eqn. no. (\ref{20}) and the bounds of the interval depend on both the model parameters $A$ and $\omega$. \item[ii]~ In case of flat univers, the radius of apparent horizon is $R_{A}=\frac{1}{H}$.
-For getting real value of $R_{A}$, it is argued that the model parameter $\omega$ and the interaction parameter$\lambda$ should be related as $|\omega|<\frac{1}{1+\lambda}$. \item[iii]~ For GSLT to be valid it is seen that time derivative of $R_{A}$ should be either positive or $<-6\lambda^{\prime}$ where $\lambda^{\prime}$ is the non-equilibrium factor (Thermal conductivity).
-Due to complex form of $\dot{R}_{A}$, it has analytically not been possible to draw any conclusion.
-Therefore graphically with some particular values of model parameters as suggested by R. Lazkoz in \cite{Lazkoz2019}, it is shown that $\dot{R}_{A}$ is positive and therefore GSLT is valid on apparent horizon if parameters are suitably chosen.
-It is to be noted that the best fit values of parameters predicted in \cite{Lazkoz2019} satisfy the restriction $|\omega|<\frac{1}{1+\lambda}<1+\lambda$. \item[iv]~ In case of event horizon, it is assumed the dark energy (UCG) to be holographic in nature.
-Making correspondence between UCG and holographic dark energy, DE density parameter $\Omega_{d}$ and finally time variation of total entropy have been evaluated.
-It is shown that at present time GSLT is valid provided $|\omega|>1+\lambda$.
-It turns out that this restriction gives non-real values of $\rho_m$ and Hubble parameter $H$.
-Hence, GSLT can not be valid on event horizon. \end{description} ~\\\\ From the above discussions we get an clear idea about the viable range of the model parameter $\omega$.
-We see that feasible limit of $\omega$ depends explicitly on the value of interaction parameter $\lambda$.
-In particular for $|\omega|< 1+\lambda$, it is revealed from dynamical analysis that the current model can describe late time acceleration of universe and can alleviate cosmic coincidence problem.
+From the results obtained from dynamical and thermodynamic analysis, we get an clear idea about the viable range of the model parameter $\omega$.
+We see that feasible limit of $\omega$ depends explicitly on the value of interaction (coupling) parameter $\lambda$.
+In particular, for $|\omega|< 1+\lambda$, it is revealed from dynamical analysis that the current model can describe late time acceleration of universe and can alleviate cosmic coincidence problem.
 This range of $\omega$ is also important from thermodynamic point of view as generalized second law of thermodynamics (GSLT) is satisfied on apparent horizon when $\omega$ lies in this range, to be specific when $|\omega|<\frac{1}{1+\lambda}$\\ On the other hand, for $|\omega|>1+\lambda$, dynamical analysis shows that the current model correctly explains evolution of universe from matter dominated deceleration phase to dark energy dominated accelerating phase solving coincidence problem as well.
 It actually describes $\Lambda$CDM cosmology within this range of $\omega$ which is observationally very relevant.
 But from thermodynamic point of view this range of $\omega$ is not physically acceptable.
 In this regard, it is to be mentioned that exact analytic expression for dark energy density and dark matter density were not possible to calculate from energy conservation equations and so we worked with approximate solutions.
 These approximate solutions can give us idea of only near exact scenario.
 Therefore, future challenge lies in developing suitable technique for finding exact solutions of energy densities of interacting Umami fluid and dark matter and to explore thermodynamic consequences when $|\omega|>1+\lambda$.\\ Also, the current model could not predict anything about the other model parameter $A$.
 A further extensive investigation is needed to obtain complete information about both the parameters.